 Section I: Impeachment Defined

-Impeachment is the process by which a sitting member of the Senate, President, Senior Vice President, or members of the Cabinet can be removed from office.
+Impeachment is the process by which a member of the Senate, President, Senior Vice President, or a member of the Cabinet can be removed from office.
 Impeachment may occur through a unanimous vote of the Senate or by a written article of impeachment.

 Section II: Grounds for Impeachment